ranjan-mohanty/logai/CONTRIBUTING.md

-# Contributing to Sherlog
+# Contributing to LogAI

-Thanks for your interest in contributing to Sherlog!
+Thanks for your interest in contributing to LogAI!
 This document provides guidelines for contributing.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/sherlog.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/logai.git`
 3. Create a branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Run tests: `cargo test`